exadel-inc/esl/src/modules/esl-traversing-query/README.md

 - `::find(.row)::visible` - find element(s) matching selector '.row' from the base element subtree and filter visible elements.

 ### Notes
-The utility operates within a specified scope, which is by default the document object.
+- The utility operates within a specified scope, which is by default the document object.
 You can provide a different scope by passing an optional scope parameter to the query functions.
+- `::next, ::prev, ::child, ::parent, ::closest, ::find` - works with and without 'arguments'
+- `::filter, ::not, ::nth` - works with 'arguments' only
+- `::visible` - works without 'arguments' only
 ### API

 Find one (first element that describes a query):